yashmadan123/mslearn-openai/Instructions/Labs/Standalone-lab2.md

 ### Task 1: Provision an Azure OpenAI resource

-In this task , you'll create an Azure resource in the Azure portal, selecting the OpenAI service and configuring settings such as region and pricing tier.
+In this task, you'll create an Azure resource in the Azure portal, selecting the OpenAI service and configuring settings such as region and pricing tier.
 This setup allows you to integrate OpenAI's advanced language models into your applications.

 1. In the **Azure portal**, search for **OpenAI** and select **Azure OpenAI**.